 This course is an introduction to the visual arts of three Asian civilizations: India, China, and Japan.
 Since this is a survey, the focus will be placed on major monuments that are characteristic of these artistic traditions.
 To better understand the works of art, the cultural milieu including religion, philosophy, and parallel arts will be considered.
 (F, W).

 ARTH 104 Arts of the Middle East 3 Credit Hours

 From the eighth century, a new religious community with no developed artistic heritage spread rapidly over the ancient empires of the near and middle east and as far west as Spain and Hungary.
 Appropriating established forms and traditions, Muslim cultures created a brilliant system of religious and secular art that reveals national diversity and an underlying unity of purpose.
 This course provides an introduction to the visual traditions of Muslim cultures.
 (YR).

-ARTH 106 History of Western Architect 3 Credit Hours
+ARTH 106 Architecture & Society in Western Civilization 3 Credit Hours

 ARTH 304 Studies in Detroit Culture 3 Credit Hours

 This course is an attempt to define a modern cultural history of Detroit.
-Taught by two faculty members, the emphasis of the course will vary but the following aspects of the city's cultural history will be covered is some detail: its literature, arts, music and architecture; its social conditions and broader American cultural context.
+Taught by two faculty members, the emphasis of the course will vary but the following aspects of the city's cultural history will be covered in some detail: its literature, arts, music, and architecture; its social conditions and broader American culture context.
+(AY).

 ARTH 305 The Arts & Culture of Detroit 3 Credit Hours